Two-panel folding screen; ink, mineral colors, and shell powder on silk

-A jūtebako (tiered accessory box) comprising a suzuribako (box for traditional writing utensils), a box for paper, and a lid, the three fitting together in inrōbuta (flush-fitting) style, with rounded corners, chiri-i (edges) and silver rims; the decoration executed in multi-colored lacquer, the surface divided on each side into 49 and on the top into 63 squares each containing a pattern of concentric rings, superimposed on the top by a single cormorant in flight diving toward stylized fish and seaweed superimposed on the sides; the interiors black lacquer sprinkled with gold and silver hirame flakes; the suzuribako fitted with fude-oki (brush tray), suzuri (ink-grinding stone), and metal suiteki (water dropper) in the form of a tea kettle with a swing handle.
+A tiered box comprising of a suzuribako (box for traditional writing utensils), a box for paper and a lid, the three fitting together in inrōbuta (flush-fitting) style, with rounded corners, chiri-i (edges) and pewter rims; the decoration executed in multi-colored lacquer, the surface divided on the sides into 49 or 63 squares and on the top into 63 squares, each containing a pattern of concentric rings, superimposed on the top by a single cormorant in flight diving toward stylized fish and seaweed superimposed on the sides; the interiors in black lacquer sprinkled with gold and silver hirame flakes; the suzuribako fitted with fude-oki (brush tray), suzuri (ink stone), and metal suiteki (water dropper) in the form of a tea kettle with a swing handle and removable lid.

-Comes with the original fitted wooden tomobako box inscribed outside U to uo jūtebako 鵜ト魚 重手箱(Tiered accessory box with cormorant and fish); dated and signed inside Shōwa mizunoto-tori jūgatsu Sekkō (Sekkō, October 1933), with a seal
+Comes with the original fitted paulownia-wood tomobako storage box inscribed outside U to uo jūtebako (Tiered accessory box with cormorant and fish); dated inside to October 1933 and signed with a seal.

 Fourteenth Teiten Exhibition, Tokyo, 1933

 Nittenshi Hensan Iinkai (Nittenshi Editorial Committee), Nittenshi 11 (History of the National Salon 11), Teiten hen 6 (The Teiten Exhibition 6), Tokyo, Nitten, 1983, no. 53.

 Circa 1935, Japan

 6¾ x 16¾ x 13¼ in.
 (17 x 42.7 x 33.8 cm)